 According to Gartner, low-code will be responsible for more than 65% of application development activity by 2024 and the pressure to deliver digital solutions to respond to the COVID-19 pandemic has only accelerated this adoption.
 To comprehend the increasing popularity of this development approach, it’s important to understand the concept of low-code, the composition of low-code platforms, and what problems low-code solves.

 A low-code platform is a family of tools that enables the development and delivery of complete applications visually.
 A drag-and-drop interface is at the core of low-code platforms.
 Rather than writing thousands of lines of complex code and syntax, you can use low-code to build complete applications with modern user interfaces, integrations, data and logic quickly and visually.
 Applications are delivered faster and with minimal hand-coding.
 You can learn more about the benefits of low-code in this article.

 Here’s what a typical low-code development platform looks like:

 - A visual IDE: An environment for visually defining the UIs, workflows, and data models of your application and, where necessary, adding hand-written code.

 - Connectors to various back-ends or services: Automatically handles data structures, storage, and retrieval.

-- Application lifecycle manager: Automated tools to build, debug, deploy, and maintain the application in test, staging, and production.
+- Application lifecycle manager: Automated tools for building, debugging, deploying, and maintaining the application in test, staging, and production.

 Beyond those basics, no two low-code tools are exactly alike.
 Some are quite limited and more akin to a visual database front-end, like FoxPro in the 90s.
 Some focus on niche business needs, like case management.
 Others have adopted the low-code term to describe a purpose-built tool that has little to do with actual application development.
-And then there’s still no-code tools in the mix, which cater more to business users and citizen developers.
+No-code tools are also in the mix, although they cater more to business users and citizen developers.